 There is a lot of great information out there to help make your morning routine go more smoothly (we’ve even got one HERE).
 However, what about after school?
 The kids come bursting through the door and then it seems that chaos begins.
 There are shoes, backpacks, homework, snacks.
 It all can quickly drive mom insane!

-The trick is to create an effective after-school schedule, or routine.
+The trick is to create an effective after-school routine, or schedule.
 When you have one, everyone knows what to do and can help keep a good rhythm running in your house.
 Of course, you may need to tailor this to each child, depending upon age and maturity.
 Even my own kids are different.
 That means the way I run our routine differs a bit for each of them.

 No matter your child’s age, there are things each of them can do.
 For us it is simple, they have three things they need to do the minute they walk through the door: